Fast neutron therapy: Oxygen effect

 The presence of oxygen in a cell acts as a radiosensitizer, making the effects of the radiation more damaging.
 Tumor cells typically have a lower oxygen content than normal tissue.
 This medical condition is known as tumor hypoxia and therefore the oxygen effect acts to decrease the sensitivity of tumor tissue.
 The oxygen effect may be quantitatively described by the Oxygen Enhancement Ratio (OER).
 Generally it is believed that neutron irradiation overcomes the effect of tumor hypoxia, although there are counterarguments.

 Clinical uses

 The efficacy of neutron beams for use on prostate cancer has been shown through randomized trials.

 Fast neutron therapy has been applied successfully against salivary gland tumors.

 Adenoid cystic carcinomas have also been treated.

 Various other head and neck tumors have been examined.

 Side effects

-No cancer therapy is without the risk of side effects.
-Neutron therapy is a very powerful nuclear scalpel that has to be utilized with exquisite care.
-For instance, some of the most remarkable cures it has been able to achieve are with cancers of the head and neck.
-Many of these cancers cannot effectively be treated with other therapies.
-However, neutron damage to nearby vulnerable areas such as the brain and sensory neurons can produce irreversible brain atrophy, blindness, etc. The risk of these side effects can be greatly mitigated by several techniques, but they cannot be eliminated.
-Moreover, some patients are more susceptible to such side effects than others and this cannot be predicted.
-The patient ultimately must decide whether the advantages of a possibly lasting cure outweigh the risks of this treatment when faced with an otherwise incurable cancer.
+Side effects can depend on the specific procedure being performed.
+During treatment of some cancers of the head and neck, neutron damage to nearby areas such as the brain and sensory neurons may result in brain atrophy, or blindness.
+Some patients are more susceptible to such side effects than others.
+The patient must decide whether the advantages of a potentially lasting cure outweigh the risks of this treatment when faced with an otherwise incurable cancer.